ARION

 “You don’t want to do that!”
 Piale added.
 “It could take years!”

-“Yes, I know,” Trina answered, “but in cryo I’ve slept for years before and never knew the passing of time.
+“Yes, I know,” Trina answered, “but in cryo I’ve slept for years before and never knew that time moved on without me.
 I’m tired of looking at the walls of my cell with only a brief escorted trip outside to see the sky once a week.
 If I can’t be trusted out in the population anymore, why not just knock me out until I’m needed?”

 Kazama studied her for a long moment before he raised his techwatch.
 “Arion,” he said, “would you please arrange for one of the pilots to boost up to you in orbit to transport Trina Barron’s cryo pod down to the surface.
 Have him bring it to me here at Central Authority.
 There’s no need to give her to the Sori until they are ready for her.”